Skip to Content

 @blazediff/cli

-Command-line tool for high-performance image comparison.
-Supports multiple algorithms including the native Rust binary (fastest), JavaScript pixel diff, GMSD, SSIM, MS-SSIM, and Hitchhiker’s SSIM.
+CLI for image comparison.
+Wraps the native Rust binary (fastest), JS pixel diff, GMSD, SSIM, MS-SSIM, and Hitchhiker’s SSIM.

 View Detailed Benchmarks